 I believe that Georgia is on the right track when it comes to punishing drunk drivers.
 In Georgia, a victim or victim’s family can sue a drunk driver not only for monetary damages but also for punitive damages.
 In other words, a victim of a drunk driver can seek to punish the drunk driver.
 Normally, punitive damages in Georgia are capped at $250,000, but they can be unlimited for drunk driver victims.
 The victim of a drunk driver may also file suit against a restaurant, liquor store, or other establishment that served alcohol to an intoxicated individual.
 Georgia certainly does not tap drunk drivers on the wrist.
 Our state also has several DUI courts in which convicted drunk drivers receive treatment for alcoholism.
 Research shows that DUI courts reduce rates of recidivism for drunk drivers.

 Still, Georgia has a relatively high rate of DUI accidents.
 According to MADD, nearly 30 percent of Georgia’s fatal traffic accidents in 2008 involved drunk drivers.
 The word “accident” is a bit of misnomer.
 All intoxicated drivers make a choice to get behind the wheel of a vehicle.
 That’s not an accident.
 Victims can help to reduce the rate of drunk driving by aggressively pursuing offenders in the court of law.

 Have you been the victim of a drunk driver?
-If so, contact a Georgia personal injury lawyer as soon as possible.
+If so, contact a attorney as soon as possible.
 Time is of the essence.
 Call MLN Law at 404-531-9700 to schedule a free consultation.